chickenCabbage/PRUN-V3/README.md

 PRUN doesn't require an external program downloaded from who-knows-where, and will give you a shoutout over e-mail wherever and whenever.
 It's pretty handy, and very on-the-go.
 No app, no software, no download.
-PRUN has an awesome website I made by myself with my very awesome CSS skills and it gives you information about the last update, such as the title, time, and the latest comic page.
+PRUN has an awesome website we made by ourselves with our very awesome CSS skills and it gives you information about the last update, such as the title, time, and the latest comic page.
 It even has notifications, if you're using Chrome!
 RSS readers don't have cool websites amirite?